Derya Çayırgan

-Derya Çayırgan (born October 9, 1987 in Istanbul, Turkey) is a Turkish volleyball player.
+Derya Çayırgan (born October 9, 1987 in Istanbul, Turkey) is a Turkish former volleyball player.
 She is 168 cm tall at 58 kg.
-She plays as a defensive specialist (libero).
+She played as a defensive specialist (libero).

 As a result of Turkish Anti-Doping Commission's 2.1 Detection of a Prohibited Substance or its Metabolites or Markers in a Sample Collected from an Athlete (Furosemide), the Athlete is suspended from sport for 1 year, effective 18 October 2024.
 The ban will expire on 18 October 2025.